 As we’ve pointed out, Koh Samui is much larger and feels much like the mainland.
 The island has plenty of small neighborhoods characterized by charming restaurants, elegant shopping malls, and high-end hotels.

 So if you’re looking for a luxurious and convenient holiday, Koh Samui would be the best island to visit.
-You’ll find tons of sophisticated amenities like food delivery apps such as FoodPanda and Grab.

 Koh Tao is tiny in comparison, giving you that more laidback “island vibe”.
 The island is less developed and less westernized (for example, there’s no McDonald’s or Starbucks).